These are a handful of courses I’ve produced over the last few years, you can see the full list on the Gymnasium course catalog.

-- Editor.
-To provide constructive criticism to instructors and helping them find their voice.
+- Content editing.
+Providing constructive criticism to instructors to help them find their voice.

-- Student proxy.
+- Roleplaying as student.
 Switching on my "beginner's mind" to ensure instructors are speaking at the right level for the target audience.

-- Project manager.
-Simultaneously my least favorite yet most important job, making sure requirements and deadlines are met.
+- Project managing.
+Simultaneously my least favorite yet most important job: making sure that requirements and deadlines are met.
 Yay for accountability!

 A large proportion of the curriculum I've produced over the last 10 years has been video.
 As a result, I have a large bag of tricks I've developed over the years to help craft enaging and instructive video content: